 Alaska’s sled dogs will champion the trail and win your heart…and getting into the backcountry by accessing Alaska’s state sport – dog mushing – has never been easier.
 You can book a 30-minute jaunt, a half-day mushing school or a legendary journey with these four-legged athletes.
 Dog mushing is an exhilarating and soulful way to connect to the area’s pristine natural world.

 Imagine yourself here and use this top ten list to plan an unforgettable winter expedition to our dazzling land of ice and snow.
-For more information, view or order a free 2021-22 Fairbanks Winter Guide.
+View or order a free Fairbanks Winter or Visitors Guide.